Choexo-Dev/Starship-Config/README.md

 # Starship-Config
-a place to save my starship.toml config
+A place to save my starship.toml config